 Restrictions.
 In late March 2023, the Lithuanian Parliament approved the first reading of the bill to introduce a ban on the purchase of real estate by citizens of Russia and Belarus.
 A little later, it was softened a little.
 As a result, now the situation regarding real estate is as follows:

-The ban on buying real estate will only affect those Russians who do not have a residence permit or permanent residence permit in Lithuania.
+• The ban on buying real estate in Lithuania will only affect those Russians who do not have a residence permit or permanent residence permit in Lithuania.
 Also, non-residents will not be able to take real estate as an inheritance.

-For citizens of Belarus, restrictions on real estate were canceled—the Belarusians will be able to buy real estate.
+• For citizens of Belarus, restrictions on real estate were canceled — the Belarusians are able to buy real estate.
+But additional inspections and paperwork are apparently inevitable.

 New Zealand